 His detractors consider him a fresh face for Venezuela's old elite, a politician who acts like a champion of democracy but who is happy to subvert the will of the people when it fits his own ends.

-Capriles is accused of participating in a 2002 coup attempt against the country's elected government.
+Capriles was accused of participating in a 2002 coup attempt against the country's elected government.

 Critics say he was complicit with violent protesters at the Cuban consulate in Baruta, where opposition attackers thought members of Chavez's inner circle were hiding.